My Super PC

 The Motherboard

-How To Assemble A Computer - PC Assembly Guide, EPoX 8RDA+ retail box How To Assemble A Computer - PC Assembly Guide, EPoX 8RDA+ retail box contents
+How To Assemble A Computer - PC Assembly Guide, Gigabyte P55A-UD4P retail box How To Assemble A Computer - PC Assembly Guide, Gigabyte P55A-UD4P retail box contents

-How To Assemble A Computer - PC Assembly Guide, EPoX *RDA+ Motherboard Back Panel Connectors
+How To Assemble A Computer - PC Assembly Guide, Gigabyte P55A-UD4P Motherboard

 It's becoming increasingly common to connect devices via the USB connectors for the ease of use and since the devices can be daisy chained together so you don't run out of USB connectors.
-But it's not uncommon to use a printer or tape drive backup system on the parallel port, or to use the PS/2 keyboard and mouse connectors for their intended purpose.
+But it's not unusual to use the PS/2 keyboard/mouse connector for its intended purpose.
 The connectors on the I/O panel protrude from the back of the computer case once the motherboard is installed so that they are accessible without opening the computer case.

 My complete recommendations for building a computer with quality components at unbeatable prices is on my home page at Build A Computer Like My Super PC - Cost To Build A Computer.
 Here again are the recommendations for a motherboard!